suryayousufzai/univ-event-portal/docs/meeting-minutes/daily-scrum-2025-11-13.md

 ## Decisions & Next Steps
 1. **Marwa** will upload the finalized Product Backlog to GitHub tonight.
 2. Team members will review the backlog after upload and give feedback.
-3. After backlog review, the team will prepare for the Sprint Planning meeting (to be scheduled).
+3. After backlog review, the team will prepare for sequence diagrams.
 4. **Fariba** will verify the DB structure against the uploaded backlog.
 5. **Muneera** will finalize UI flows for login and events once backlog is confirmed.
-6. **Gita** will upload the test plan and prepare Sprint 1 test cases after backlog is finalized.
+6. **Gita** will upload the test plan.
 7. **Surya** (Scrum Master) will coordinate the next meeting and Sprint Planning time.

 ---